Doug Tallamy in Avalon, NJ, on Mon., August 26, 2024 (7 pm)

 Hi Gang,

-Learn how simple it is to change the course of dwindling bird, butterfly, and moth numbers by gardening for LIFE with native plants.
-Learn from the guru who has taught so many so much, Doug Tallamy: Entomologist, professor at the University of Delaware, and author of three highly educational, eye-opening, and award-winning books.
+Change the course of dwindling bird, butterfly, and moth numbers by gardening for LIFE with native plants.
+Learn from the guru who has taught so many so much, Doug Tallamy: Entomologist, professor at the University of Delaware, and author of four highly educational, eye-opening, and award-winning books.

 Don’t miss this opportunity to hear Doug Tallamy speak.
 Too, please spread the word.
 Let’s grow our numbers!
-He is coming to Atlantic County (Atlantic City, NJ) the evening of March 11th to share his program, “Nature’s Best Hope.”
-DO NOT MISS IT!!!
 Bring your friends, family, neighbors, co-workers, and your landscaper (so you can speak the same language)!
-Details follow:

 Pat